rsdoiel/mkpwd/FORK-INFO.md

-This is a fork of Oliver Schröder's mkpwd because I always forget where Oliver's website is and can't remember the URL for the repository for his highly convientent _mkpwd_ utility.
+This is a fork of Oliver Schröder's mkpwd because I always forget where Oliver's website is and the URL for the repository for his highly convientent _mkpwd_ utility.

 His website URL is http://www.o-schroeder.de/projects/mkpwd The URL for the repository is git://git.code.sf.net/p/mkpwd/code

-I setup my fork as follows
+How created my fork:

 ```shell
     git clone git@github.com:rsdoiel/mkpwd